Sturgis Fall Foliage

 When to Visit

 If your goal is to see fall foliage, we recommend visiting between mid-September and mid-October.
+Some years, you can view foliage as late as mid-December!
 The exact time the foliage peaks varies from year to year based on heat, precipitation, and a number of other factors; however, this timeframe has a good likelihood of experiencing at least a portion of our beautiful fall colors.
-Visitors during the fourth weekend of September can even participate in our town Fall Festival & Oktoberfest celebration!
-This year, the festival will start with a Stein Crawl on Friday, September 25th and transition to a family-friendly activity festival on Saturday the 26th from 4pm to 7pm including hay rides; free kids activities; free cider, hot cocoa, and other treats; fun competitions for all ages; a hay bale maze; and more!

 Where to Stay

 Sturgis is the perfect central location for your fall foliage adventure in the Black Hills.
-We have numerous reputable accommodation options for every taste - try the new Hotel Sturgis for a boutique hotel experience in a newly-renovated historic building with a coffee shop downtown.
-Check out The Sturgis Motel for a ma-and-pop, budget-friendly experience conveniently located on a main artery into town, Junction Avenue.
-Opt for a more secluded stay with a view and fall farm tour at The Cottage at Bear Butte Gardens.
-Enjoy a tried-and-true favorite hotel franchise, like the Best Western, Super 8, or Days Inn.
-Finally, families or larger groups might find just what they're looking for with one of Wheeler Farms Vacation Homes or Executive Lodging's top-notch rental homes in the Sturgis area.
+We have numerous reputable accommodation options for every taste - try the beautiful Hotel Sturgis for a boutique hotel experience in a newly-renovated historic building with a coffee shop downtown on Main Street.
+Check out the Baymont Inn for a comfortable stay on the western edge of town with easy access to Boulder Canyon - it also has its own sensational whiskey and seltzer bar!
+Opt for a more secluded stay with a view of sacred Bear Butte mountain and fall farm tour at The Cottage at Bear Butte Gardens.
+Enjoy a tried-and-true, budget-friendly favorite hotel franchise like the Super 8 or Days Inn.
+Finally, families or larger groups might find just what they're looking for with one of Wheeler Farms Vacation Homes' top-notch rental homes in the Sturgis area.
 To view all of our accommodations options including campgrounds, click here!

 Where to Go